Lyft: Unwanted text messages

 In November 2018, Lyft settled a class action suit filed in 2014 alleging that the company had sent large numbers of unwanted commercial text messages.
 In addition to $4 million in payments to consumers, the plaintiffs sought $1 million in legal fees.

+Alleged weight discrimination

+In early 2025, Detroit rapper Dajua Blanding, known as Dank Demoss, who claims to be "just under 500 pounds" filed a lawsuit against Lyft after a driver allegedly refused her ride, claiming she was "too big" to fit in the car.
+The incident, captured on video, led to public outrage and legal action, with Blanding asserting that weight-based discrimination is illegal under Michigan law.
+The lawsuit was settled out of court.